dphuang2/tweedstudy-react/README.md

 the master branch and we can deal with conflicts then.

 ### Team #1 notes (Recreating Twitter feed)
-Use "npm start" to test your code.
+Use ```npm start``` to test your code.
 The folder that you need to focus on is src/.
 Remember it is good practice to create new folders for each component you make.

 ### Team #2 notes (Recreating slider that can filter Twitter data [stored in a variable])
-Use "npm start" to test your code.
+Use ```npm start``` to test your code.
 The folder that you need to focus on is src/.
 Remember it is good practice to create new folders for each component you make.

 ### Team #3 notes (Interface with Twitter's API)
 Look inside server.js and implement Twitter API requests under "TODO".
-Use "npm run server" to test your code.
+Use ```npm run server``` to test your code.
 You don't need to install MongoDB yet or save anything to the database but it is worth your time to understand how a REST API works as well as looking inside the api/ folder to see how a basic Todo app could be setup.
 You have to go to Twitter's dev website and create an